TutorExilius/pyMinesweeper/README.md

 ## Installation:

 1. Install Python: Downad from https://www.python.org/downloads/
-2. Set PYTHON in syspath if not done by installation assistant of python.

-3. Install Dependencies:
+2. Install Dependencies:
-Common way: Open Terminal and run: pip install --user -r requirements.txt OR nn Windows: run Install.bat
+- Common way: Open Terminal and run: pip install --user -r requirements.txt
+- OR on Windows: run Install.bat

+IF PIP IS NOT FOUND: set python to system path!
+HOW?
+See description here: https://geek-university.com/python/add-python-to-the-windows-path/

 ## Run: